VEDA's small but efficient staff understands the difficulties faced by people with vestibular disorders. We are here to help!

-Karen Ilari, Administrative Support Coordinator
+Karen Ilari, Bookkeeper

 Karen works for VEDA part-time.
 She has worked in accounting for many years in both the profit and non-profit sectors.
 Karen spends the rest of her time on her other love - painting.
 She sells her paintings on her online store and teaches painting through online videos.
 She and her husband, Bill, are empty nesters with four children, three grandchildren (so far!) and one very spoiled kitty named Pooty.

 “I want to help people,” says Matthew.
 “I enjoy talking with patients and hearing their stories.
 I never realized how disabling vestibular disorders can be, but I can relate to many of the challenges vestibular patients face.
 When I was 16 years old I was diagnosed with a nerve disorder that left me in constant pain.
 I met with more than a dozen specialists during my diagnostic journey, and was often told that my pain was all in my head.
 When I was finally diagnosed I was told there was no cure, that I would have to learn to manage the pain.
 I am fortunate that my condition has stabilized, but every day I wonder if my nerves will be set off and the pain with return.”